Relative semi-ampleness in positive characteristic: Proof of the main theorems

 \begin{proof}[Proof of Theorem~\ref{t_main}] By Theorem \ref{t_C-to-A}, Theorem \ref{t_A-to-B} and Theorem \ref{t_AB-to-C}, (Theorem \ref{t-C}$)_n$ holds for any $n \in \Z_{\geq 0}$.
 Therefore Theorem~\ref{t_main} holds if $X$ is finite dimensional.
 By Remark \ref{r-reduce-hensel}, we can reduce the general case to this case, after possibly replacing $S$ by the affine spectrum of a stalk. \end{proof}

 \begin{lemma} Let $k$ be an uncountable field and let $f\colon X\to S$ be a projective $k$-morphism of schemes of finite type over $k$.
-Let $L$ be an invertible sheaf on $X$ such that $L|_{X_s}$ is semi-ample for any closed point $s\in S$.
+Let $L$ be an invertible sheaf on $X$ such that $L|_{X_s}$ is semi-ample for all the closed points $s\in S$.

 Then $L|_{X_s}$ is semi-ample for any point $s\in S$. \end{lemma}

 \begin{proof} We show the lemma by induction on the dimension of $S$.
 If $\dim S=0$, then the claim is clear.
 Thus, we may assume that $\dim S>0$ and that the claim holds if the dimension of the base is smaller than $\dim S$.
 In particular, it is enough to show that $L|_{X_\xi}$ is semi-ample for the generic point $\xi \in S$ of an irreducible component of $S$.
 Replacing $S$ by an open neighbourhood of $\xi$, we are reduced to the case where $S$ is an affine integral scheme such that $f$ is flat.